antmusco/crowd_density/docs/manual.md

 ground truth and predicted depth maps, and compare them side by side.
 Take this output to note what the Counting CNN is learning, and whether it is generalizing to different scales.

+### Attaching To Container

+The reinforcement learning context takes place within a Docker container, since there are many dependencies that are tricky to get right.
+To enter the container, use the `docker-start.sh` script.
+This script will check to see if a container has been created, and if so, attaches to the container.
+If not, it creates a new container with the name `crowd-gym`.

+You can exit a container using the CTRL-D trap.
+When a container is exited, you can re-enter at any time using the `docker-start.sh` script.
+Any changes you make within the container should remain, so you can pick up directly where you left off.
+If you'd like to clear the container and start from scratch, use the `docker-stop.sh` script.

+When you attach to the `crowd-gym` container, it mounts the `crowd-gym` directory to the mount point `/usr/local/crowd-gym`.
+You can make changes to the files in this directory and they will be refelcted within the container in real-time.
+In this way, you can edit the code for the GymGazebo environment in on your host while testing it within a container.